Ex-Mariners reliever announces on his own social media that he's headed to the Angels

 When the Mariners traded catching prospect Harry Ford to the Washington Nationals to acquire fireballer Jose Ferrer, it essentially made Saucedo irrelevant - at least in terms of throwing in clutch situations.
 A fellow portsider, Ferrer is younger, has better stuff, and he's got a high ceiling.

-Heading into the 2026 campaign, Seattle management envisions Ferrer forming a dynamic duo with lefthanded specialist Gabe Speier, to add depth and improvement to the Mariners' bullpen.
+Heading into the 2026 campaign, Seattle's front office envisions Ferrer forming a dynamic duo with lefthanded specialist Gabe Speier to add depth and improvement to the Mariners' bullpen.